10 Questions You Were Afraid to Ask About QA Work

 Vasylyna Bryhadyr is a skilled team leader and talented QA (quality assurance) engineer who has worked at Forte Group for more than four years.
 Vasylyna’s career in QA began when she took a Forte Knowledge course.
 Now, she teaches the same QA course at Forte Group’s Ternopil office.

-We sat down with Vasylyna to ask her about her experience in world of quality assurance and testing, as well as top QA questions from the tech community, such as how to become a QA analyst and why QA is so important in the software development process?
+We sat down with Vasylyna to ask her about her experience in world of quality assurance and testing, as well as top questions from the tech community, such as how to become a QA analyst and why QA is so important in the software development process.
 How she has navigated her career path from a junior analyst to a senior-level leader in the field?

 So, let’s start!

 1. Why did you choose software testing as a career?
 What drew you to quality assurance?

 Well, it all started more than four years ago when my fellow students told me about a software testing course held by Forte Group.
 At that time, I was in my last year of study and worked in the education field.
 I wasn’t really into IT but believed that the course would be a good opportunity to learn something new, plus dress up my CV with some additional skills.

 But within just a few classes of training, I realized that software testing and quality assurance could become more than just a side activity.
 I’ve always wanted to work in an evolving, dynamic climate and face new challenges.
 QA gives me all of this.

 2. In your opinion, what is quality assurance?
 Why is it important?

 QA is a set of processes that helps ensure that you deliver a high-quality product to your customer.
 As a security expert, you need to define whether the software meets quality standards and quality criteria or whether the software fulfills the customers’ needs.
 Customer satisfaction is vital for any organization.
 When customers are happy about your product or service, your company is in a great position to succeed.